nickjwhite/diogenes/README.md

 of the standalone app and which are no longer fully supported but which may still work.
 These include a command-line interface (`diogenes-cli.pl`), LaTeX output, and support for a wide variety of pre-Unicode encodings for Ancient Greek.

-More options for XML export are available by running the xml-export.pl script from the command line.
+Various options for XML export are available by running the `server/xml-export.pl` script from the command line.

 Building the morphology data & dictionaries
 -------------------------------------------